 Sausages or other mystery meat

-Packaged products of normally gluten free items, like nuts, beans and lentils, dried cranberries, may have "may contain wheat warning" because of cross contamination in the factory
+Packaged products of normally GF items, like nuts, beans, lentils, and dried cranberries, may have a "may contain wheat warning" because of cross-contamination in the factory

 FINDING YOUR NEW NORMAL: